garethrepton/garethrepton.github.io/_posts/2018-05-25-TypeScript equivalents for DotNet Linq functions.md

 ---
 layout: post
-title: TypeScript common linq command equivalents
+title: TypeScript common linq command equivalents / CheatSheet
-tags: typescript c# angular dotnet javascript
+tags: typescript c# angular dotnet javascript cheatsheet
 ---

-## Intro
+# Intro
 Linq in c# is a great abstraction, it massively reduces the amount of code to do fairly basic operations, using TypeScript doesn't mean you lose this functionality, its just a little different to achieve many of the operations.
 In this article I'll run through the basic Linq-To-Object operations, and how you can achieve similar results in TypeScript.

 For these examples, I'll keep it simple with a list of Person objects that look like this: